50North4West/PHP-Form-Validation/readme.md

  ValidFluent
 ======
  A simple, flexible and easy to use PHP form validation class (uses a fluent interface )

-**Note:** index.php  has a typical example ,  if anyone decides to use this , please double check the spelling on error messages ;-)
+**Note:** index.php  has a typical examples; I have updated the original code to better represent current best practices regarding validation; using filter_validate etc. I am in the process of trying to build in file validation as well.

 @author Andre Soares  andsoa77@gmail.com
+@author Matthew Barraud  matt@yachtmanager.co.uk

 **License:**